fyousefi/Angular-Expertise/angular-test-and-design-for-testability/README.md

 There should be no doubt about how important it is to thoroughly test the applications we develop.
 I would even say that the word is not “important,” but “essential."

+In this chapter, we will see the tools that Angular offers developers to perform unit tests, and we will build suites with specs to test `classes`, `pipes`, and `services`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.6.

 ## Development server